Social anxiety

 False.
 SAD typically onsets in adolescence, but the disorder is chronic in many adults and frequently goes untreated for decades.
 The Padula 2024 sample of adults with autism without intellectual disability documented an 8-year delay between first mental-health evaluation (often for anxiety) and eventual ASD diagnosis.
 Many adults in their 30s, 40s, 50s, and beyond carry chronic untreated SAD that has been misdiagnosed as personality, shyness, or "just how I am" for many years.

-Take the Adult Autism Test
+Take the Adult Autism Self-Inventory

-Run the RAADS-14 in your browser
+Run the Adult Autism Self-Inventory in your browser

 Frequently asked questions